 Picking up after your dog is an important part of following Leave No Trace principles while hiking with your dog.
 Be sure to bring plenty of biodegradable waste bags, and don't just leave a full bag along the side of the trail.
 Remember—like all waste, if you pack it in, you should pack it out.

 You should also practice good trail etiquette.
-Richardson makes a point of “pulling over” to let other hikers pass on narrow trails.
-Make sure that your dog stays on the trail to avoid damaging fragile ecosystems.
+Make a point of “pulling over” to let other hikers pass on narrow trails, and keep your dog on the trail to avoid damaging fragile ecosystems.

-He also offers this advice: don't let your dog run ahead of you and up to other people or dogs.
-While Avery loves people, she can be reactive to other dogs.
-Richardson has found himself in precarious situations (such as nearly falling off the side of a mountain) while trying to protect Avery when other loose dogs confronted her.
+Even if you're hiking in an off-leash area, don't let your dog run ahead of you and up to other people or dogs.
+Many dogs are friendly with humans, but reactive to other dogs.
 Since you can never be sure how another animal will react, be safe and keep your dog close.

 Become a BARK Ranger